taupirho/read-big-file-with-spark-scala/README.md

 # read-big-file-with-spark-scala
-The last of my three part case study on how I got on reading a big file with C, Python, spark-python and this - spark-scala
+The third of my three part case study on how I got on reading a big file with C, Python, spark-python and this - spark-scala

 As a reminder, I'm trying to read the same big file (21 Gbytes) we read before with C, python, spark-python but this time using spark-scala.
 It's not a true test as we are only running this on my local PC not on a proper